lambda-orm/lambdaorm-labs/labs/svc/README.md

 [lab](https://github.com/FlavioLionelRita/lambdaorm-labs/tree/main/labs/svc/01-northwind-simple)

-## Service - Northwind Multiples Datasources
+## Northwind Multiples Datasources Lab

 **In this laboratory we will see:**